For the Best Results, Use the Latest Version.

 On the Property Panel/Menu

-- You can click the back or diamond icon to delete one parameter such as Scale or Position in Transform.
+- You can click the diamond icon to delete one parameter, such as Width Scaling or Position, in Transform.

-- You can click the back or diamond icon on the upper right corner of the Property tab to delete all the parameters in a whole property such as Transform.
+- You can click the diamond icon on the upper right corner of the Property tab to delete all the parameters in a whole property, such as Transform.

-- You can click Reset at the bottom in the bottom right corner of the property panel to delete all the keyframe values.
+- You can click Reset at the bottom to delete all the keyframe values.

 On the Timeline